 TEST 3: Checking The MAF Sensor Signal

-OK, getting back to the test at hand: The wire that delivers this Hertz Frequency MAF Signal (to the PCM) is the one labeled with the letter A in the photo above.
+The wire that delivers this MAF voltage signal (to the PCM) is the one labeled with the number 3 in the photo above.

-IMPORTANT: The MAF sensor must remain connected to its electrical connector for this test to work.
-You'll need to use a back-probe or a wire-piercing-probe to access the signal inside the wire.
-You can see an example of a wire piercing tool here: Wire Piercing Probe.
+NOTE: Your Toyota's MAF sensor must remain connected to its electrical connector to be able to read the MAF signal (it produces).
+To access the signal in the wire, you'll need to use a back probe or a wiring piercing probe.
+You can see an example of this tool here: Wire Piercing Probe.

 This what you'll need to do:

-- Connect the red multimeter test lead to this Yellow wire using an appropriate tool.
+Connect the red multimeter test lead to the wire labeled with the #3 in the photo above.

-- Ground the black multimeter test lead directly on the battery negative (-) terminal.
+Connect the black multimeter test lead to the negative (-) battery terminal.

-CASE 1: The multimeter registered the indicated Hertz values when you accelerated and decelerated the engine: -This tells you that the MAF sensor is OK.
+CASE 1: The multimeter registered the indicated voltage values when you accelerated and decelerated the engine.
+This is the correct and expected test result and tells you that the mass air flow (MAF) sensor is good.